AdobeDocs/analytics-platform.en/help/components/calc-metrics/cm-workflow/c-build-metrics/cm-pvv.md

 1. Product compatibility shows you whether the metric is compatible with [Current Data](https://experienceleague.adobe.com/docs/analytics/analyze/reports-analytics/current-data.html) or only with Fully Processed Data.
 1. Click **[!UICONTROL Save]**.
 1. Notice that the **[!UICONTROL Summary]** formula updates anytime you make a change to the metric definition.
-1. You are now automatically taken to the [Calculated Metric Manager](/help/components/c-calcmetrics/c-workflow/cm-workflow/cm-manager.md), which is similar to the Segment Manager.
+1. You are now automatically taken to the [Calculated Metric Manager](/help/components/c-calcmetrics/cm-workflow/cm-manager.md), which is similar to the Filter Manager.
 It lets you share, approve, (re-)tag, rename, or delete metrics.